Attendance and Punctuality

 What is the role of the pupil?

-- The Academy day starts at 8:45am when all pupils are expected to be in their designated area for period 1.
+- The Academy day starts at 8:40am for year 7,8,9 and 9.20am for year 10 and 11 when all pupils are expected to be in their designated area .
+Gates will close 5 minutes before this

 - Pupils are expected to arrive on time for each period of the day (including registration)

-- Pupils arriving late will be marked as late in the register and the defined sanction will be applied
+- Pupils arriving late will be marked as late in the register and a 30 minutes, same day detention will be issued.

 - Late to lesson is defined as arriving to the classroom after the door has been closed by the class teacher